 What is the Global Resource for Advancing Cancer Education (GRACE)?

-GRACE is a nonprofit organization developed out of a commitment to improve the care that cancer patients receive by teaching patients and their families about their cancer, and the best and most current treatments.
+GRACE is a nonprofit organization developed out of a commitment to improve the care that cancer patients receive by teaching patients and their families about their cancer, and the best and most current treatments, across the globe.
 We can conquer the fear of the unknown by providing expert answers to questions directly from cancer patients and their families.

 Even the best oncologist can’t be an expert in every type of cancer.
-GRACE doesn't intend to replace your doctors - our faculty are experts in their own specialties, and concentrate on a narrow focus of a particular cancer.
-GRACE brings faculty and our community together to learn from each other, and to make sure important information is shared with people who are in need.
+GRACE doesn't intend to replace your doctors - our faculty are experts in their own specialties and concentrate on a narrow focus on a particular cancer.
+GRACE brings faculty and our community together to learn from each other and to make sure important information is shared with people who are in need.

 GRACE's goal is for you and everyone who needs it to have free access to the latest information from experts on a particular cancer or aspect of oncology care.
 In addition to information about different cancer types, GRACE provides expertise on topics that cut across cancer types, like radiation oncology, oncology social work, and immunotherapy.